vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 ## Call Prover

-To obtain Call Proofs, we use **Call Prover**.
-Its two most important elements are **Guest** and **Host**.
+To obtain Call Proofs, we use **Call Prover**, which is a Rust server.
+Its three most important elements are **Guest**, **Host** and **Engine**.
 The Guest is responsible for executing the code inside *zkEVM* to prove its execution.
 The Host prepares the data required by the Guest and sends it to the Guest.
+Engine, which executes the EVM, is ran both inside Guest and Host.

 Their structure and responsibilities are as follows: